rabcanj/udacity3/README.md

 # Linux Server Configuration

 This document contains instructions that were applied to deploy Flask application from the previous project.
+In the bottom you can find rubics table summary where I summarized how I did specific tasks for this project.

+File grader_key, which is also in this repo is a private key to login via ssh.

 ## Server